 This is definitely the food group that people fear most – and unrightfully so!
 Eating whole grains is actually associated with a healthy weight and good gut bacteria as well as a reduced risk of heart disease, type 2 diabetes, obesity and some forms of cancer.

 Grains give us steady energy (thank you, complex carbs) and taste fantastic!
 Even refined grains aren’t necessarily super bad for you; like we always stress on this site, following an overall healthy dietary pattern and eating from all major food groups is what will benefit you the most.
+Especially when you’re not used to eating lots of fiber, go for white flour products or white rice — here’s our full plant-based fiber guide.

 Most of us consume a diet rich in starches not only because they fuel our bodies and brains with energy, they also come with an abundance of essential amino acids from proteins, essential fats, fibers, and minerals.
 Some starches like potatoes even provide you with a whole host of vitamins!